Will Sharp: Featherstone Rovers

 In April 2013 Will signed for ambitious Championship club Featherstone Rovers.
 He signed a 6-month deal in an effort to earn a longer contract.
 The then Rovers' coach Daryl Powell compared him to rugby league and rugby union footballer Jason Robinson.
 Sharp appeared to make an immediate impact with the fans due to his fearless and committed style of play.
 This earned him the nickname 'Sugar Ray'.
+On 2 September 2015, Sharpe was the player who scored the winning try for Featherstone against Batley.
+Featherstone were losing the game 26-22 when the siren sounded in the background.
+Batley player Shaun Ainscough then attempted to kick the ball out of the field of play but the ball did not find touch.
+Sharpe then pounced on the loose ball to score a try which tied the game 26-26.
+Featherstone player Paul Sykes would then kick a goal from the side line to win the game 28–26.

 Halifax

 Sharp joined Halifax ahead of the 2016 season.

 He joined the club after being suggested by one time Featherstone Rovers' coach Peter Roe.